pawelc/docs/toread1.md

 Learning Operations on a Stack with Neural Turing Machines Deep Multi-Task Learning with Shared Memory
-A Theory of Sequence Indexing and Working Memory in Recurrent Neural Networks
+A Theory of Sequence Indexing and Working Memory in Recurrent Neural Networks Recurrent Memory Array Structures
+Improving the Neural GPU Architecture for Algorithm Learning Extensions and Limitations of the Neural GPU
+Learning Efficient Algorithms with Hierarchical Attentive Memory Reasoning with Memory Augmented Neural Networks for Language Comprehension

 Self-Delimiting Neural Networks
 Optimal ordered problem solver